 i. use personally identifiable data and information about your (and your end users’) use of the Services (PII) to generate insights for product development purposes; and

 ii. use Data and information about your (and your end users’) use of the Services to generate anonymised and aggregated statistical and analytical data (Analytical Data); and

 iii. use Analytical Data and PII for our internal research and product development purposes and to conduct statistical analysis and identify trends and insights; and

 iv. supply Analytical Data to third parties.

 b. our rights under clause 6.3a above will survive termination of expiry of the Agreement; and

 c. title to, and all Intellectual Property Rights in, Analytical Data is and remains our property.

-6.4 You acknowledge and agree that to the extent Data contains personal information, in collecting, holding and processing that information through the Service, we are acting as your agent for the purposes of the Privacy Act 1993 and any other applicable privacy law.
+6.4 You acknowledge and agree that to the extent Data contains personal information, in collecting, holding and processing that information through the Service, we are acting as your agent for the purposes of applicable privacy and data protection law.
 You must obtain all necessary consents from the relevant individual to enable us to collect, use, hold and process that information in accordance with these Terms.